 For students working in the WCU Community Mental Health Clinic.
 This course will provide supervised, educational, graduate-level experience in an outpatient mental health setting in the intake process, assessment, diagnosis, report writing, and individual, family, and/or group psychotherapy.

-Students enrolled in this course will staff the WCU Community Mental Health Clinic and will engage in clinical work under the supervision of the WCU clinical psychology faculty.
-The class will meet weekly to discuss cases, clinical issues, and the development of assessment/psychotherapy skills.
-Practicum allows students an opportunity to learn and apply psychological theory and research, professional conduct, and ethical behavior as mental health practitioners.
-Professional and ethical conduct is expected for all activities pertaining to practicum.
+PSY 734.
+Advanced Clinical Practicum.
+2-3 Credits.